sidyn4444/Alpaca-Stock-Trading-App/README.md

 [![tests](https://github.com/sidyn4444/Intraday-Trading-App/actions/workflows/tests.yml/badge.svg)](https://github.com/sidyn4444/Intraday-Trading-App/actions/workflows/tests.yml)

-A FastAPI dashboard for browsing the screens and assigning stocks to strategies, plus Python scripts on cron that place the orders through the Alpaca paper trading API.
+A FastAPI dashboard for browsing the screens and assigning stocks to strategies, plus automated Python scripts on cron that place the orders through the Alpaca paper trading API.

 Paper trading only (`paper-api.alpaca.markets`), so no real money.
 The deployed build was read-only — `READ_ONLY=true` turns off the strategy-assignment POST — and read from a small bundled SQLite file with about 50 tickers.
 The bot runs locally with the full database.